SatwikVats/SatwikVats.github.io/content/posts/Hugo/index.md

     weight: 10
 ---

 Wanna launch your own website, but you aren't acquainted with HTML/CSS/React.js/Node.js?
 You don't wanna take an easy route via Wordpress either!
 Don't worry, Hugo has got you covered.
-It's a widely used framework for deploying a static site, where a set of themes are made availabe to the user for customization.
+It's a widely used framework for building static sites and personal blogs, which has a vast set of catchy templates already available on its site and an individual can make his/her site on similar lines.
 Elaborate documentation guides the user to make use of the theme in a better way.
-CI/CD tools further make it easy for the user to continuously push changes into the repository and update the site without deploying it again and again.
+CI/CD tools like [GitHub Actions](https://github.com/marketplace/actions/deploy-to-github-pages) and [CircleCI](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/) further make it easy for the user to continuously push changes into the repository and update the site without deploying it again and again.

 ## Installing Hugo on Linux.